MatteoDM23/Omnifood/README.md

-# Omnifood
+# Omnifood: no more junk food
-Small web app build using HTML5, CSS3 and jQuery
+Small website build using HTML5, CSS3 and jQuery.
+The one-page website is divided in several section with text paragraphs, images and animations and it describes a hypothetical food delivery company.